athenian-computational-thinking/athenian-cs-mkdocs/docs/assignments/create-assignment.md

 1) Open the URL in your browser to accept the assignment and create an assignment repo.

 2) You may or may not initially see this screen.
-If you do, click on `Skip to the next step →`:
+If you do, click on `Skip to the next step` and advance to the next page:
 <br/><br/>![alt text](../images/select-student.jpg "Select student")<br/><br/>

 3) The initial assignment will require you to authorize GitHub Classroom (this will be a one-time process).